-- Government staff often can't make or miss appointment times and there is insufficient advance notification on visits. - There is often poor communication approaches both written and verbal. - Serviced that there is little or no oversight of contractors' performance and there is a lack of accountability. - Some NGO"s denying service access citing funding restrictions or principle conflicts. - Government services do not help or are apprehensive to assist with complex form filling due to fear of liability
+- Government staff often can't make or miss appointment times, and there is an insufficient advance notification on visits. - There are often inadequate communication approaches, both written and verbal. - There is little or no oversight of contractors' performance, and there is a lack of accountability. - Some NGO's denying service access citing funding restrictions or conflicts based on principle. - Government services do not help or are apprehensive about assisting with complex form filling due to fear of liability

-3B.
 Service Providers (Government & Non-Government)